Open-Strata/OpenStrata.MSBuild/CONTRIBUTING.md

 ### **Understanding OpenStrata Project Types**

-OpenStrata projects are designed to be **single-purpose**:
+When contributing to OpenStrata.MSBuild, it's important to understand that the MSBuild SDKs are designed to support **single-purpose** Power Platform projects:

-- **Solution projects** - Focus on Dataverse solution management
+- **Solution projects** - Use `OpenStrata.MSBuild.Solution` for Dataverse solution management
-- **Plugin projects** - Focus on Dynamics 365 plugin development
+- **Plugin projects** - Use `OpenStrata.MSBuild.Plugin` for Dynamics 365 plugin development
-- **PCF projects** - Focus on Power Apps Component Framework controls
+- **PCF projects** - Use `OpenStrata.MSBuild.PCF` for Power Apps Component Framework controls
-- **Package projects** - Focus on distribution and packaging
+- **Package projects** - Use `OpenStrata.MSBuild.Package` for distribution and packaging
-- **PowerPages projects** - Focus on Power Pages website development
+- **PowerPages projects** - Use `OpenStrata.MSBuild.PowerPages` for Power Pages website development

-Each project type uses its specific MSBuild SDK and follows its own conventions.
-When contributing, understand which project type you're working with and ensure your changes align with that type's purpose.
+**For Contributors**: When working on a specific MSBuild SDK (e.g., MSBuild.Solution), focus your changes on that project type's specific needs.
+Avoid adding functionality that would blur the lines between project types.
+Each SDK should remain focused on its specific Power Platform capability.

 ### **Coding Standards**